einat/nddrylliog-blog/2012/job-offers.md

 As true as [VCs are not your friends][vcs], recruiters are not your friends either.
 In their eyes, you are meat.
 Tender, delicate, fresh meat, but still meat.
-We are talking about the brand people able to put hundreds of employees out of their jobs because it helps maximizes profits.
+We are talking about the brand of people willing to put hundreds of employees out of their jobs because it helps maximize profits.

 If you're still having doubts about this, read [The Rise of Developeronomics][douches], published in Forbes, one of the world's largest business magazine.
 While some business